sjwu1235/AK-adapted/README.md

 ```
 Follow the instructions in the command line.
 You will need to login to your institution on the Chromium window and then navigate to the JSTOR homepage and click the accept button on the cookies.
 In the event of a stall, eg: page taking too long to load or a reCAPTCHA, the script will instruct you to resolve the URL and allow it to continue.
 Hence, I don't reccomend setting the window to headless as you may be required to help the scraper sometimes.
+Currently, the scraper cannot detect whether you have logged in or not.
+So please make sure to follow the instructions.

 **detailed stall troubleshooting **